UWCS/rs118/src/chip8-solns.md

 Try to ask for help, check your resources, and debug properly first before going straight to the nuclear option of just copying it from my solution, but you can find the `rs118-chip8` implementation on Github: ADD LINK

-Note that our solution is also far from perfect, so don't rely on it as a source of truth for CHIP-8 implementations!
+Note that my solution is also far from perfect, so don't rely on it as a source of truth for CHIP-8 implementations!